AP VoteCast: California voters sour on state of nation

 “Maybe I can get one person to consider voting, or just make sure that people are aware that it is Election Day if they are sleeping through it,” said Johnson, who voted for Biden.

 California is one of the nation’s most Democratic states — the party holds every statewide office, dominates the Legislature and congressional delegation, and outnumbers registered Republicans by nearly 2-to-1.
-In 2016, Hillary Clinton won the Golden State by 30 points.

-Biden picked California Senator Kamala Harris as his running mate.
-Harris, who was born in Oakland, previously served as state’s attorney general and district attorney in San Francisco.
+It’s also the home of Biden’s running mate, Sen. Kamala Harris.
+She served as the San Francisco district attorney and the state’s attorney general before winning election to the Senate in 2016.

 Trump has clashed with California officials on climate change and the state’s management of its wildfires.